Best PS4 apps: essential PS4 apps you need to download

 The best apps on PlayStation 4

-Sure, the Xbox One may have a few more apps, but there are plenty of great options for non-gaming entertainment on Sony's popular console, and all of the major apps are available.
+Sure, the Xbox One may offer a few more apps, but there are plenty of great options for non-gaming entertainment on Sony's popular console, and all of the major apps are available.

-With dozens of apps to choose from and many having additional subscription fees, finding the right PS4 apps can be daunting.
-This is why we've created the TechRadar guide to the greatest PlayStation 4 apps in the world right now.
+With dozens of apps to choose from, and many having additional subscription fees, finding the right PS4 apps can be daunting.
+This is why we've created this handy guide to the best PS4 apps available right now.
+We're constantly updating this list to offer you the best choices around.

 When it comes to streaming apps Netflix is like Corn Flakes: it's the original and the best.
 Twenty years after its inception as a DVD rent-by-mail company, Netflix has grown to become the most-used streaming service thanks to its immense library of on-demand movies and shows.

 In fact, Netflix has grown to the point where it has now produces its own content, including comedy specials from top performers, and award-winning programs like Stranger Things.
 It's a must-have on any system, so grab it for your PS4.